 This type of composite partitioning scheme includes both partitioning and sub-partitioning done with the help of the List partitioning scheme.
 The initial giant table is divided by the list method, and the results derived by it are again chopped down into subpartitions using the same list method, providing even smaller slices of data.

-Learn more about various SQL Joins such as: Left, Right, Inner and Full along with their syntax.
+Learn more about various SQL Joins such as Left join, Right join, Inner join, and Full join along with their syntax.

 Benefits of Partitioning